 Add tomato products and chicken stock, sugar and vinegar.

 Mix thoroughly and keep at a low simmer until ground beef is smoked and ready to add.

 Add smoked hamburger and the optional beanies, stir, simmer 30 minutes, and enjoy.

 One last important point - The smoked chili will be good right off the stove, but it's better if cooled, refrigerated overnight, then reheated the next day.
 Why, I don't know.
 But just trust me on this one.

 If you want to stretch out all that great flavor, use this smoked chili as a spaghetti topping, Cincinnati style.
-And don't forget the sour cream and green onions.
+And don't forget to top the chili with sour cream and chopped green onions.